 If the organization has at least 20 current dues-paying members with email addresses by Sept 15 of a given year, the members shall elect the directors from the list of candidates.
 The election may be conducted using a web site that enables anonymous voting over the internet, or by other means as provided by the board.
-Only members current with dues as of the close of nominations (currently Nov 20) may vote, and each shall be entitled to one ballot.
+Only members current with dues as of Nov 20 may vote, and each shall be entitled to one ballot.
 Only members providing a valid email address may vote, unless otherwise provided by the board.

 Each ballot will list all the nominated candidates.
 Each voter may vote for as many candidates as he or she desires, up to the number of board positions to be filled.
 The candidates receiving the highest number of votes shall be elected to serve on the board.
 If there are terms of different lengths to be filled, the candidates with the highest number of votes shall be elected to the longest terms.
 If any candidate is elected but refuses to serve, the results of the election, ignoring that candidate, shall be used.
 No new election is required.

 In the event of a tie for some of the positions, the current board shall vote among the tied candidates to select the winner or winners.